nschorgh/Planetary-Code-Collection/README.md

 ### Notes

 Third party source code from Numerical Recipes is covered by a separate copyright.
-These are files ending with .for.
+These are files ending with `.for`.
 A few code snippets from other sources are also used, as documented in the source code.

-### Technical Notes
+### Technical Note

-Most of the code was developed with a `gfortran` compiler on Intel processors.
-Many components were also run on various Linux clusters, sometimes using other compilers.
-The non-portable `real(8)` and `real*8` are meant to correspond to an 8-byte floating point number.
+The non-portable Fortran declarations `real(8)` and `real*8` are meant to correspond to an 8-byte floating point number.

 ### Acknowledgments